IN THIS ARTICLE

 RACK THE NODES

-- Tighten the two black front thumbscrews to secure the node in place
+- Tighten the two front thumbscrews to secure the node in place.

-- Attach the network cables using the networking diagrams as a guide and plug in the power cables on the back of the node
+- Attach the network cables and plug in the power cables on the back of the node.
+For additional details, reference the Qumulo K-Series Networking article.

 CAUTION: Do not use the LOM ports.
 Only use the external NIC ports for the 10Gb connections as highlighted above.